Aristotle-Metadata-Enterprises/aristotlemetadata.com/_posts/2020-03-19-ceos-response-to-the-2020-covid-pandemic.md

 ---
 layout: post
-title: Announcement from Aristotle Cloud Services Australia about our response to COVID-19
+title: Announcement from Aristotle Cloud Services about our response to COVID-19
 author: sam
 ---